Skip to Main Content

 Local Production Network

-Established connections with talent, crew, and vendors across Seoul, Busan, Incheon, Daegu, Gwangju, and Jeju Island — including Korea's renowned technical crews.
+We hold ready links to talent, crew, and vendors across Seoul, Busan, Incheon, Daegu, Gwangju, and Jeju Island.
+This network includes Korea's renowned technical crews.

 04.